 If comfort is important to you, you’ll be interested to hear that the ferries do vary.
 The high-speed ferries tend to be newer and better equipped than the car ferries operated by Raja Ferries.
-The journey time (ferry crossing) is around 90 minutes and the seating is comfortable enough for this duration, however, other facilities are limited and may not be up to the standards of discerning travelers!
+The journey time (ferry crossing) is around 90 minutes and the seating is comfortable enough for this duration.
+However, the other facilities may not be up to the standards of discerning travelers!

 Surat Thani Ferry Departure Points

-To add some possible confusion to your ferry from Surat Thani to Koh Samui, there are several different ports, depending on which operator you choose, and in turn these arrive in a couple of different places once at Koh Samui.
+There are several different ports from Surat Thani, depending on which ferry operator you choose.
+In turn, these also arrive in a couple different places once at Koh Samui.
 So again, deciding which one to use may be influenced by where in Koh Samui you are heading.
-If you have booked accommodation in advance be sure to check which port it is nearest to so as to avoid a lengthy journey to your hotel.
+If you have booked accommodation in advance, check which port is nearest to avoid a long journey to your hotel.

-The main Surat Thani ferry port is actually at Don Sak, which is about 60 kilometers (37 miles) by road, hence transfers from the city to this port can take a while.
-From Donsak, there are two companies that terminate at Nathon Pier on Koh Samui: Songserm and Seatran.
-There is also the Raja Ferry port at Donsak, and these ferries terminate at Lipa Noi Pier, just a few kilometers south of Nathon.
-Lastly Lomprayah departure from Lomprayah Tapee Pier only 8 kilometers (5 miles) from Surat Thani city and terminates at Nathon Pier on Koh Samui.
+The main Surat Thani ferry port is actually at Don Sak, which is about 60 kilometers (37 miles) going by road.
+Therefore transfers from the city to this port can take a while.
+From Donsak Pier, the two companies Songserm and Seatran travel to Nathon Pier on Koh Samui.
+There is also the Raja Ferry port at Donsak, and these ferries terminate at Lipa Noi Pier, just a few kilometers south of Nathon in Koh Samui.
+Lastly, Lomprayah’s departure from Lomprayah Tapee Pier is only 8 kilometers (5 miles) from Surat Thani city.
+This ferry arrives at Nathon Pier on Koh Samui.

 The Night Ferry from Surat Thani to Koh Samui